OpenSlides/openslides-backend/docs/presenters/get_user_related_models.md

 ## Permissions

 The common usage of this presenter is the preview on deletion of users.
-Therefore the permissions are identical to that of the action [user.delete](https://github.com/OpenSlides/OpenSlides/wiki/user.delete):
+Therefore the permissions are identical to that of the action [[user.delete]]:

-See [[users#Permissions-for-altering-a-user]].
+See [[https://github.com/OpenSlides/OpenSlides/wiki/Users#Permissions-for-altering-a-user]].
 Additionally the OML-Level of the request user must be higher or equal than the requested user's one.